masterminds-kenya/social_network/checklist-03.md

 - [ ] WebHook to get Stories data at completion
   - [x] Must have FB permissions `instagram_manage_insights`
   - [ ] App must be installed on the FB page associated with the IG business account.
-    - [ ] Can determine the page for users we already have.
+    - [x] Can determine the page for users we already have.
     - [x] Update User model, onboarding(), and decide_ig form to track the page_id.
-    - [x] Update User model to track if installing the app was successful.
+    - [x] User model has field to track if installing the app was successful.
     - [x] Onboarding process records the page_id to the created User account.
     - [ ] App is automatically installed when page_id is added or updated on User account.
       - [ ] perhaps a signal and listener approach?
+      - [ ] Record success state of installing app for User
-  - [ ] Have a hook route on live site
+  - [x] Have a hook route on live site
-  - [ ] Configure hook route on FB App Dashboard
+  - [?]
+Configure hook route on FB App Dashboard
   - [ ] Once confirmed, remove story data update from daily cron job
 - [x] ?
 What storage structure is needed for larger media files ?
   - [x] Probably need to setup a storage bucket